S0L0GUY/Banking-With-Lua/README.md

 withdrawal() and deposit(): Perform withdrawal and deposit transactions, respectively. list_recent_transactions(): Displays recent transactions and returns to the main menu. exit(): Logs out and returns to the login page.

+# Updated Functions in functions.lua
+render_home(): Displays the main menu after login, allowing users to perform various transactions.
+Now includes a timestamp. withdrawal() and deposit(): Perform withdrawal and deposit transactions, respectively.
+Includes input validation and additional checks. has_letters(input): Checks if the input contains letters. current_time(): Returns the formatted current date and time.